V3SA/v3sa_docs/docs/dapp/intro.md

 1. Trial period

 When paying someone you don't have a trust relationship with yet, you can initiate a short term dapp contract (1 week - 3 months) for some work to test their loyalty.
-Afterward confirming they are performing in good faith, you can open up longer contracts with them to secure their long-term gigs.
+After confirming they are performing in good faith, you can open up longer contracts with them to secure their long-term gigs.

-2. Overlapping contracts with increasing term lengths
+2. Overlapping contracts with increasing payment amounts

 You can start a low token amount / long term contract with a worker to get them interested in working for you and acquiring more contracts.
 On successful performance, you can grant them a higher token amount / shorter term contract every so often to reward them.
 You can have the long term contracts be utility/voting tokens or tokens representing company stock and the shorter term contracts be USDC or SOL.